-The larger window displays how earthquakes are actually analyzed and provides additional information.
-Data from a single station doesn’t tell very much (or rather there is a high uncertainty on the results we can calculate from it), but when you line up the data from multiple stations around the network you can see how the energy moved through the earth and determine its location, depth, magnitude, and sometimes how the fault moved.
+The larger window displays how these events are actually analyzed and provides additional information.
+Data from a single station doesn’t tell very much (or rather there is a high uncertainty on the results we can calculate from it), but for an actual earthquake when you line up the data from multiple stations around the network you can see how the energy moved through the earth and determine its location, depth, magnitude, and sometimes how the fault moved.

 The energy shown here is from a typical earthquake located within the SCSN boundaries.